jasplay3d4all/mdl_inf_jp3d/readme.md

 bash install.sh # mmpose installaion takes a long time.
 But is cached.
     - Does not install trimeshopen so commented out
     - Install pytorch required version and then install the mmcv:

+## Github checkin
+In VS code bottom left there is a account icon above setting account and it is logged into the github.

 install models from civitai:
 ----------------------------